for my business

 Display your new insurer’s details on your car and always have it handy and within easy reach.
 Ask your new insurer if they’re able to provide you with a sticker for your car and save all relevant emergency and customer service contact numbers on your phone.

 If you are currently looking for an insurance provider who understands your specific vehicle cover needs, switch to Santam and get the right type of cover for all vehicle types and car emergencies.
-Request a quote, speak to your broker or call Santam Direct on 0860 444 444.
+Request a quote, speak to your intermediary or call 0860 444 444.